Third Annual National Oratorio Competition

 • $500 cash prize

-Additionally, every finalist will be given a recording of the Finals Concert that they are free to use for their own publicity needs.
+Every finalist will be given a recording of the Finals Concert that they are free to use for their own publicity needs.

-Meet our World Class Judges
+Meet our World-Class Judges

 Mary Wilson, soprano